cltc-berkeley/c3ec/markdown/LRO/5-Appendix_B_Implementation_Guidance.md

 _Please Note: Cybersecurity is a rapidly evolving field.
 This document was last updated on February 2, 2019.
 Some of the technical guidance within this document may change, and some of the risks defined may increase or decrease in their potential likelihood or impact._

 # Appendix B: Implementation Guidance
 While many of the controls described in this guide are simple, that does not mean it is easy to decide where (or how strictly) to implement them in an organization.
-This section provides additional resources and guidance to help identify critical account, priority devices, and other information to help prioritize where an organization focuses its limited time and attention.
+This section provides additional resources and guidance to help identify critical accounts, priority devices, and other information to help prioritize where an organization focuses its limited time and attention.

 ## Strong Authentication